HomeStartup InsightBest Companies To Work In Singapore

 Schneider Electric

-Schneider Electric takes their responsibility as an employer seriously, ensuring their benefits are ethical and appropriately support a diverse global workforce.
-Market-leading benefits include family leave, medical and life insurance, and pay equity programs.
-Employees have a choice of benefits covering workplace flexibility and paid leave, as well as well-being and financial security.
-Recognising great work, their global recognition programme is available to all employees.
-Career development is encouraged through competitive salaries, incentives and an employee share ownership programme.
-DBS empowers employees to work flexibly, managing their work and life as they wish, including options such as working part-time or working from home.
+Schneider Electric takes its role as an employer seriously, offering fair benefits that support a diverse global team.
+These include family leave, medical and life insurance, and equal pay programs.
+Employees can choose benefits like flexible work hours, paid leave, and support for well-being and financial security.
+They have a global program to reward great work, which is open to all employees.
+The company also supports career growth with good pay, bonuses, and a share ownership plan.
+Their DBS system lets employees work flexibly, balancing work and life how they want, including part-time or remote work options.

 • Most Notable Skills: Power Systems, Electronic Control Systems, Utilities, Instrumentation |